Tom Sawyer is a Native Wichitan

 problems and end the senseless

-Tom Sawyer was frustrated seeing the legislature fight and get very little accomplished over the last few years.
+Tom Sawyer was frustrated seeing the legislature fight and get very little accomplished during the last time he left the legislature.
 He couldn't believe they were unable to agree on a sensible tax plan for the state of Kansas.
-He couldn't believe they passed a budget that is projected to leave the state with a huge deficit in a few years.
+He couldn't believe they passed a budget that was projected to leave the state with a huge deficit.
 He couldn't believe they passed a school finance plan that forces school districts like the Wichita district to close neighborhood schools.

 Tom Sawyer has the reputation of working across party lines to get things done.
 Among his many accomplishments: He worked with Republicans to solve our high workers compensation premiums and cut our property taxes by 27% in 1992, He worked with Governor Graves to cut car taxes in half over 5 years and to provide a Homestead Property Tax exemption for Homeowners, He led the charge to improve our governmental ethics laws in Kansas and much, much more.